 As the surge in online sales continued, John hired a software development company to build a web-based design system.
 No more waiting for proofs.
 No delays for artwork revisions.
 John wanted the customer to be in complete control of the design process.

 Finally, after numerous delays and sleepless nights, DesignAShirt.com went live and another one of John’s gambles had paid off.
-Today, DesignAShirt.com has printed millions of custom t-shirts and apparel for our customers all over the U.S.A. and will ship to anyone in the world.
+Today, DesignAShirt.com has printed millions of custom t-shirts and apparel for our customers all over the U.S.A.
 We look forward to welcoming you as one of them!